starsite/FIAS/README.md

 Updated for the FileMaker 19 iOS App SDK

 In this walkthrough, you'll learn how to create and use a Swift AppDelegate in a FIAS project.
 Includes an example of how to fire a FileMaker script using `FMX_Queue_Script` from `applicationDidBecomeActive()`.
+The documentation on the Claris website for this is incorrect.

-In older versions of Xcode, obtaining the symbolic header name for a Swift AppDelegate required using the command line utility `otool`, which is no longer available (starting with Xcode 10).
+🚨 In older versions of Xcode (and older versions of this walkthrough), obtaining the symbolic header name for a Swift AppDelegate required using the command line utility `otool`, which is no longer available (starting with Xcode 10).
 This walkthrough has been updated for Xcode 11 and uses the `objdump` tool.

 ---